collective/redturtle.custommenu.factories/README.txt

 ------------------

 In your "Add new..." menu you'll find a new "*Customize menu...*" entry.
-This will lead you to a customization form where you can manage local menu changes of the current context.
+This will lead you to a form where you must enable customization feature on the current context.
+After this you can use the a customization form where you can manage local menu changes.

 .. figure:: http://keul.it/images/plone/redturtle.customizemenu.factories1.png
    :align: left